Customer Services

 • Cheating in an examination.

-Anybody who suspects malpractice at any time must immediately report their findings to the Responsible Officer
+Anybody who suspects malpractice at any time must immediately report it to GQAL.

 What Is Maladministration?